 View image and blob detailsSQL Multi Select can display thumbnails and details of your images in the result sets.

 Run your scripts fasterYou can configure the number of server and database threads in your projects.
 This allows you to run your scripts on multiple servers in parallel, meaning results are returned faster.

-Schedule your projects to run periodically (Standard and Professional Edition only)Easily set up and run daily maintenance and health check scripts so that you have a record of your databases’ settings and statistics, using the SQL Multi Script command-line interface.
+Schedule your projects to run periodically (not available in Basic Edition)Easily set up and run daily maintenance and health check scripts so that you have a record of your databases’ settings and statistics, using the SQL Multi Script command-line interface.

 •PostgreSQL 7.4 and newer•MySQL 4.0 and newer•Oracle 8.0 and newer•Firebird 2.0 and newer

 Supports multiple database enginesSQL Multi Select can run scripts on MySQL, Oracle, PostgreSQL, or Firebird query groups.
 That’s almost like having 4 products for the price of one.Are you a PostgreSQL user?
 Take a look at our blog comparing SQL Multi Select with pgAdmin 4 (1.4), and see what SQL Multi Select has to offer.

 Share your result sets(not available in Basic Edition)Export your result sets into a SQLite database, and other users can use the FREESQL Multi Select Viewer to view the result sets too.